Ecohen4/NLP/README.md

   - TF-IDF and TF using sklearn vectorizers

 3. Automatically generate summaries and titles for each document
+  - find keywords
-  - find the 30 'most important' words for each document (highest tfidf score)
+      - the 30 'most important' words for each document (highest tfidf score)
   - parse top words by part-of-speech
       - p-o-s with spaCy
       - pull out character names from csv of HP characters
       - pull out place names from list of HP places
   - algorithm for titles and summaries:
 ~~~
 [w1...w5] = lists of [main character, action, noun, place, supporting character]